kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: gotcha

-  Note that the fullstop in the cmake command sets both the source and binary directories to the solver directory.
+  Note that the full-stop in the cmake command sets both the source and binary directories to the solver directory.
   This is because even though your generated files are elsewhere, the solver code and CMakeLists.txt file are in *this* directory, and the executable will end up here too.

 If all has gone well you should see the output similar to: